leeanncafferata/clio3-syllabus/source/schedule.md

 ### Goal

+This week you will learn to interact with your computer and to run programs through the command-line interface.
+You will also learn a philosophy for writing programs.

 ### Reading

--   Mike Gancarz, *Linux and the Unix Philosophy*
+-   Mike Gancarz, *[Linux and the Unix Philosophy][]*, chs.
+1--8, focusing on the ten tenets.
--   Jerry D. Peek, *Learning the Unix Operating System*, chs.
-1, 3--5
+-   William E. Shotts Jr., *[The Linux Command Line: A Complete Introduction][]*.
+Most of this book is a reference source, but familiarize yourself at a minimum with chapters 2, 4, 5, 6, 10, 11.
+    Nearly all of this will apply to the terminal in Mac OS X.

 ### Exercises

--   Experiment with the terminal, Bash or Zsh, and Unix conventions

-### Due
+As you read Shotts, try out all the Unix style commands in your terminal.
+You should be prepared to navigate the file system and run commands through the shell.

 Before class, do your best to get the following installed:

--   Google Chrome
--   VirtualBox
--   Vagrant
--   Git
--   Node.js
--   A text editor of your choice: Vim, Emacs, TextWrangler, Atom are all solid choices
+-   A text editor of your choice: [Sublime Text][], [TextWrangler][], [Atom][], and [Vim][] are all solid choices.
+-   [Google Chrome][]
+-   [VirtualBox][]
+-   [Vagrant][]
+-   [Homebrew][] if you're on a Mac
+-   [Git][] (through Homebrew on a Mac)
+-   [Node.js][] (through Homebrew on a Mac)
--   R
+-   [R language][]
--   R Studio
+-   [R Studio Desktop][]

+If you are on a Mac, you should install [Homebrew][] and any necessary dependencies as you go along.
+If you are on some kind of Linux machine, then probably everything you need is in your package manager.
+If you are on a Windows PC, you should install [Ubuntu 14.04 LTS][] inside Virtual Box using [Vagrant][].

 ## Sept.
 3: Version Control / Introduction to JavaScript